pAP3R/recur/README.md

 ### Install

 Install is easy.
-Clone the repo, and edit the app.py file to include your API keys.
-(Again, I'd recommend using keys with 'Trade' permissions *only*, that's good opsec)
+Clone the repo, and edit the apiconfig.py file to include your API keys and whatever fiat / coin pairs you want to see.

 Run a virtualenv, install the requirements and run the app.
 There's an init_db.py script to create the tables and insert a dummy order for testing.